travis-ci/travis.rb/README.md

 ## Version History

+**Unreleased changes***

+* Add `travis init`
+* Improve install documentation, especially for people from outside the Ruby community
+* Improve error message on an expired token
+* Add Account entity to library
+* Fix tests for forks

 **1.3.1** (July 21, 2013)

 * Add `travis whatsup --my-repos`, which corresponds to the "My Repositories" tab in the web interface